ttkorhonen/myDocument/docs/mrfioc2/evg-usage.md

 #### Software Events

-Software event is used to send out an event code by writing that event to a particular register in EVG.
+Software event is used to send out an event by writing that event code to a particular register in EVG.

 -   **Enable** (bo/bi): Enable/Disable the transmission of
     Software Events.

 -   **Event Code** (longout/longin): Sends out the event code onto the event stream.
-Event code can range form 0 to 255.
+Event code can range from 0 to 255.

 #### Trigger Events

+*see: evgMrmApp/Db/evgTrigEvt.db*

-There are currently 8 trigger event sources.
-Trigger events are used to send out event code into the event streams, every time a trigger is received.
-The stimulus could be a rising edge on an external input signal or a multiplexed counter output or the ac signal.
+Trigger events are used to send out event codes into the event stream every time an input trigger is received.
+The stimulus can be a rising edge on an external input signal, a multiplexed counter output or the ac signal.

 -   **Enable** (bo/bi): Enable/Disable the transmission of
     Trigger Events.

 -   **Event Code** (longout/longin): Sets the event code to be sent out, whenever a trigger is received.
-Event Code can range form 0 to 255.
+Event Code can range from 0 to 255.

 -   **Trigger Source** (mbbo): The trigger could come from one